Keep it always looking really snazzy

 Enter jiggle mode, and then drag an app over another and hold for a second.
 That should immediately create a folder with both apps inside it.

-Depending on the two apps, your iPhone may automatically add a relevant name for the folder.
+Depending on the two apps, your iPhone may automatically create a relevant name for the folder.
 You can change it to whatever you want.

 You can then start dragging apps into the folder.
 Just like the iPhone Home screen, a folder can have multiple pages, so you can put in as many apps as you want.